Lincoln, Nebraska 68588-0308

 Annual Meeting and Conference of The International Association of Forensic Mental Health Services

 Annual ATAP Threat Management Conference

 Annual Meeting of The American Society of Criminology

 Association for the Treatment of Sexual Abusers

-According to the official report by the Association of Psychology Postdoctoral and Internship Centers (APPIC), 95.7% of applicants from the UNL Clinical Psychology Program matched to an internship from 2000 to 2010.
+According to the official report by the Association of Psychology Postdoctoral and Internship Centers (APPIC), 95% of applicants from the UNL Clinical Psychology Program matched to an internship from 2011 to 2019.
 Since joining the UNL faculty in 1997, every student from Dr. Scalora’s lab has matched to an internship site.
 Most students are placed at one of their top three picks.
 Typical internship sites include VA Hospitals, Federal Bureau of Prisons, and Forensic State Hospitals.
-For more specific information regarding internship sites of former students, visit the Past Graduate Students page.
+For detailed information on internship site data from past graduate students of the team, please visit the Past Team Members page.